Simplitium/OED/README.md

 oed@simplitium.com

-However note that as OED is open and free, we cannot guarantee a response to all queries from non-Simplitium customers.
+However note that we cannot guarantee a response to all queries from non-Simplitium customers.

 The content of the Open Exposure Data (OED) format itself is licensed under the CC0 1.0 Universal license.